maxgurewitz/maxgurewitz.github.io-deprecated/README.md

 maxgurewitz.github.io
 =====================

 Personal website.
-Feel free to copy and use a template!
+Feel free to copy and use as a template!